 (2) [Merger of International Registrations Resulting from the Recording of the Division of an International Registration] (a) […]

-(b) The Office of a Contracting Party, the law of which does not provide for the merger of registrations of a mark, may notify the Director General, before the date this Rule comes into force or the date on which the said Contracting Party becomes bound by theAgreement or the Protocol, that it will not present to the International Bureau the request referred to in subparagraph (a).
+(b) The Office of a Contracting Party, the law of which does not provide for the merger of registrations of a mark, may notify the Director General, before the date this Rule comes into force or the date on which the said Contracting Party becomes bound by the the Protocol, that it will not present to the International Bureau the request referred to in subparagraph (a).
 This declaration may be withdrawn at any time.

 Rule 28